Falk College Student Organizations

 With over 300 extracurricular Syracuse University groups to choose from, there's a place—and a purpose—for everyone.

 Sabermetrics is the study of advanced baseball statistics.
-This club conducts in-depth discussions about everything related to baseball, with members taking part in a fantasy baseball league and guest speakers brought in on a variety of topics throughout the year.
+SU’s Baseball Sabermetrics Club conducts in-depth discussions about everything related to baseball, with members taking part in a fantasy baseball league and guest speakers brought in on a variety of topics throughout the year.

 “Having a Sabermetrics club at Syracuse is important as it allows for students to study in-depth advanced baseball statistics to create a better understanding of the game and of player value,” Paul said.
 “Students will learn the origins and uses of sabermetric statistics and then discuss and debate their usage.
 The goal of the club is to inform and encourage the use of advanced baseball statistics for a variety of uses in the industry.”